Deep Down & Dirty: Background

 The Stereo MC's toured from 1992 until 1994 in support of their previous album, Connected following the resounding success of its 1992 release which earned two coveted Brit Awards (including album of the year) before taking an extended hiatus due to being "burnt out" explained Nick "the Head" Hallam in a Billboard interview.
 "It got to a point where Rob and I weren't even really talking -- and this went on for about one year.
 This was particularly bizarre, as we've known each other since we were 6 years old."
 During their absence, the two formed a publishing company (Spirit Songs) and an independent label (Response Records).
 They also remixed U2's "Mysterious Ways" and Madonna's "Frozen" under the Ultimatum alias.
 In 2000 they mixed a volume of the DJ Kicks series for German imprint Studio !K7.

 The first single released was the title track, Deep Down and Dirty and was issued to modern rock and college radio at the end of April.
 Club DJs were issued remixes of the track (by Jon Carter and Two Lone Swordsmen).

 Reception

 The album was met with mixed to positive reaction from music critics, scoring 68% on Metacritic, 4 stars out of 5 on Allmusic and peaked at no 17 on the UK charts.
 Mojo gave it 60 out of 100 and said "If all you want to do is throw the same funky shapes you threw a decade ago, this long-awaited outing will more than suffice.
 Otherwise, it's the same old same old".
-Stephen Dalton from NME gave a scathing review of the album, saying "This is so grindingly pedestrian you almost feel sorry for these one-time pioneers.